David Merlini: Early life and career

 His mother is Hungarian and his father is Italian.
 He was raised in Italy, where he moved with his family from Hungary at the age of 4.

 Around the age of 4, Merlini became interested in locks and handcuffs.
 As a child, he was given a magic trick, which founded his career.
 Around 13, Merlini attended night school at Turin's Circolo Amici della Magia, an illusionist school.
 When he was 17, he returned to Hungary, the country he regards as his homeland.
 Merlini cited Harry Houdini, who had also been born in Hungary, as a major source of inspiration.

 Milestones of his career

 1995

 At Sziget'95 (now called the Sziget Festival), Merlini was strapped in a straitjacket, and was tied to a flaming rope by his feet.
 His aim was to escape from the rope and descend 20 meters to the platform below with a safety line.

 1996

-Merlini was locked and in a perforated steel box, after being chained and padlocked.
+Merlini was locked in a perforated steel box, after being chained and padlocked.
 The box was lowered into the Danube from the Chain Bridge.